julianfaraway/LMP/docs/errata.md

+---
-# Errata for Linear Model with Python
+title: Errata for Linear Model with Python
+---

 - p 41: Last code chunk on the page should read: